apiad/illiterate/README.md

 * **[FILES...]**: One or more Markdown files to process.
 * **--dir <DIRECTORY>**: Sets the root output directory for all exported files.
 Defaults to the current directory.
+* **--test**: Tests the output against generated files, without generating anything.
+Exists with zero if the generated files would not change.
+Useful for CI/CD.

 ## Changelog

+### v0.3.0

+- Add flag `--test` to test the output against generated files.

 ### v0.2.0